Heroes for Hire: Video games

-The Heroes for Hire appear in Iron Fist's ending for Ultimate Marvel vs. Capcom 3, consisting of himself, Luke Cage, Misty Knight, and Colleen Wing as well as Capcom characters Ryu, Chun-Li, and Batsu Ichimonji.
+The Heroes for Hire appear in Iron Fist's ending for Ultimate Marvel vs. Capcom 3, consisting of Iron Fist, Luke Cage, Misty Knight, and Colleen Wing as well as Capcom characters Ryu, Chun-Li, and Batsu Ichimonji.

 Miscellaneous

 The Heroes for Hire appear in the "Civil War" expansion for Legendary: A Marvel Deck Building Game, consisting of Colleen Wing, Humbug, Shang-Chi, and Tarantula.